 The following questions and answers are provided to enable you to participate in the Cambria Memory Project

 - How can I participate in the Cambria Memory Project?
 Any one who has an item that is connected to any aspect of Cambria County history can participate in the project.
 Items can be scanned by coming to the Pennsylvania Highlands Community College or by checking with your local public library for more information.To prepare for scanning, permissions must be granted.
 This Permission form should be completed and brought the day of scanning.

 - What if I have a three-dimensional object like medals or jewelry?
-We will have the capability to digitize three-dimensional objects.
+We have the capability to digitize three-dimensional objects.
 This will be done by photographing the item and documenting its history.